 The "want to but don't know how" group is the most interesting.
 They're the most enthusiastic believers in gifting's impact (83% believe it works) - but they can't prove it to anyone else.
 The full report includes a simple measurement framework for this group.
 Download it here.

 Nearly 40% of budgets go to scheduled events.
 The research on recognition is clear: frequent, in-the-moment recognition has a bigger impact.
 Even shifting a chunk of your Christmas budget to spontaneous "thank you" moments could make a real difference.
+See our employee recognition scheme guide for a practical framework.

 20% perceived retention impact versus 47-52% for every other gift type.
 If cash bonuses are your main recognition tool, the data says they're the least effective approach.
+This aligns with academic research from Kube et al. (2012) in the American Economic Review.

 45% of micro-companies say their biggest challenge is finding gifts people actually want.
 They don't need an enterprise platform.
 They need a curated selection that takes the guesswork out.
+Read our gifts for employees guide for more ideas.

 Track three things: how many gifts were sent this quarter, retention rates among recipients versus non-recipients, and manager adoption rates.
+Our corporate gifting ROI guide walks through the full measurement framework.

 That puts you ahead of 98.4% of the organisations in this survey.